 The addition of EPS represents a significant upgrade to the Brute Force 450.
 While the base model was already considered a good value with a capable engine and useful features, the steering feel was a known drawback.
 With EPS, the 2026 Brute Force 450 has the potential to become a class leader, offering a more comfortable and controlled riding experience.

-Photo by Alexa Popovich on Pexels
+Photo by Jakub Sambor on Pexels

-Photo by Şafak ATALAY on Pexels
+Photo by Matthias Polen on Pexels

-Photo by Harvey Tan Villarino on Pexels
+Photo by Jakub Sambor on Pexels

-Video by Harvey Tan Villarino on Pexels
+Video by Tima Miroshnichenko on Pexels